Customer complaints and feedback

 If you are a council tenant you may wish to complain about a matter specifically related to your tenancy.
 You can do this is any of the ways described above.
 You can also make contact with the Housing Ombudsman at any point for additional support, and do not have to complete the councils full complaints process before the do so.

-As part of the Housing Ombudsman Complaint Handling Code, we carried out an Housing Ombudsman self assessment [76kb] in August 2022 for our complaints process.
+As part of the Housing Ombudsman Complaint Handling Code, we carried out an Housing Ombudsman Self-assessment (PDF File, 351kb) in June 2024 and in September 2024, following feedback from the Housing Ombudsman, we made some amendments to our self-assessment.

-There is a Compensation Policy (PDF File, 157kb) for Council tenants who wish to make a claim for compensation regarding a housing service that failed to meet the required standard.
+There is a Compensation Policy 2024 (PDF File, 208kb) for Council tenants who wish to make a claim for compensation regarding a housing service that failed to meet the required standard.

 Referral to Ombudsman